 Introduction

-Fallback language function is designed to show the content in language X if language Y if not available.
-It is better to show the content in a English than nothing.
-At least SAP hybris designers thought so.
-This mechanism is attribute-level: it works for attributes that don’t have a localization for the current locale the additional language versions are used.
-It is not working for whole items.
-For example, if your product has only two fully completed language versions and three partially completed, you can’t redirect partially completed language versions to a completed ones, it will work for each product attribute separately.
-If there is no explicit localization for a certain locale, the SAP Hybris Commerce relies on locales that are defined as fallback locales for that locale.
+The fallback language function is designed to show content in language X if language Y is not available.
+It is better to show content in English rather than nothing.
+At least, SAP Hybris designers thought so.
+This mechanism is attribute-level: it works for localized attributes that do not have a localization for the current locale; additional language versions are used instead.
+It does not work for whole items.
+For example, if your product has only two fully completed language versions and three partially completed ones, you cannot redirect partially completed language versions to completed ones.
+It will work for each product attribute separately.

 Challenges

-Actually, there are two challenges: (1) Fallback mechanism is not compatible with Java Resource Bundle.
+1. The fallback mechanism is not compatible with Java Resource Bundle.
 SAP admits that there is a flaw in the fallback mechanism.
-According to documentation, “the fallback mechanism for de_DE is always de, [javaVMLocale] regardless what has been specified within the Hybris system. “.
+According to the documentation, “the fallback mechanism for de_DE is always de, [javaVMLocale] regardless what has been specified within the Hybris system.”
 They have an example:

 • The fallback language has been set to de,

-• The Java VM has been started with en as system locale.
-Missing localized item attributes are substituted with existing de values as intended, but missing resource bundle values are substituted by existing en values because java.util.ResourceBundle will always fall back to the system locale as a last resort.”
+Missing localized item attributes are substituted with existing de values as intended, but missing resource bundle values are substituted by existing en values because java.util.ResourceBundle will always fall back to the system locale as a last resort.

 ResourceBundle